 Academic institutes face increasing pressure to satisfy their students and increase the pass rates.
-Therefore, the institutes need to be market-oriented in terms of their closeness to students, affiliating university, competitors, and educational environment.
+Therefore, the institutes need to be market-oriented in terms of their closeness to students, affiliating universities, competitors, and educational environment.
 This type of orientation requires an innovative program.
 This research examined the influence of innovativeness and market orientation on the performance of leading educational institutes in Kathmandu.

 So, we conducted a survey on 171 faculties and management staff of fifteen education institutes and analyzed the data.
 Their average pass rate revealed that the innovativeness of institutes is closely related to market orientation.
 Both of them increase the performance of the institutes.
-Therefore, education institutes need to improve its market orientation to satisfy students through more innovative programs.
+Therefore, education institutes need to improve their market orientation to satisfy students through more innovative programs.
 In addition, they need to develop their marketing strategies in compliance with the education environment, competitors, and affiliating university requirements.

 5. SHOPPING MALL ATTRIBUTES AND CUSTOMERS’ MOTIVATION ON MALL SELECTION